At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 Our reputation among the legal profession and other clients for our first-rate webinars and in-person conferences is very important to us.
 We also contribute frequently at industry events and as editors of leading texts and authors on topics of legal interest.

-Ranked a Leading Junior for Insurance and Sport she is described as: “A first-class intellect, with great attention to detail.
+Jessica is described as: “A first-class intellect, with great attention to detail.
 She builds strong relationships with clients and experts, and has sound commercial sense and amazing advocacy skills.”

-In addition, she practices in WTO and International Trade Law, offering a unique perspective as a trained economist.
-She has advised companies and the UK Government on Brexit and its trade-related consequences.
-She was seconded to the Bank of England’s EU Withdrawal Unit, advising on international trade matters, including WTO and BIT issues.
-Her work at the Bank of England placed her at the forefront of Brexit and its implications.
-She regularly advised the Governors on EU and UK legal matters that impacted Brexit, in addition to her advisory work on international trade.
+She is also one of a handful of UK barristers to practice in WTO and International Trade Law, offering a unique perspective as a trained economist.
+She has advised companies and the UK Government on Brexit and its trade-related consequences; she was seconded to the Bank of England’s EU Withdrawal Unit, advising on international trade matters, including WTO and BIT issues.
 She now advises clients on all aspects of the EU-UK TCA.
+She has also contributed to Schmitthoff’s Export Trade: The Law and Practice of International Trade.

-As Editor-in-Chief of the Law of Property Damage, she is an established and recognised authority on all matter of property damage claims.
+As General Editor of the Law of Property Damage, she is an established and recognised authority on all matter of property damage claims.
 Jessica’s practice spans the full breadth of property damage issues: fires, floods, subsidence (including Tree Preservation Orders), landslip and excavation and construction disasters.
 Her range of work sets her up with a near encyclopaedic knowledge of all forms of nuisance and statutory based forms of liability.

 She relishes working on claims raising complex technical matters ranging from novel design issues to geotechnical considerations.
 She is go-to counsel for advice on issues of betterment and, given her involvement in the Highways England Test Cases, she is the expert on methodologies for measuring loss in property damage claims.